Brokerage System in Florida

 An experienced real estate agent also provides valuable services in the area of new construction in Florida.
 He supports you in the acquisition of suitable land, the selection of the builder, the planning and coordination of the construction work.
 He will inform you regularly about the status of your new building project in Florida until the final inspection by the responsible building supervisory authority.

 Look for a competent broker you can trust, someone who can look back on many years of experience, has relevant references and a successful history.
 Avoid hiring several brokers - this is absolutely frowned upon and will ultimately limit the chances of success of your efforts.
 Your broker should also be a member of the Board of Realtors to ensure that he has access to all listings in the region.
 Ultimately, however, the decisive factor is not the number of properties offered (every broker has access to all properties, provided he is a member of the broker association), but his transparent and competent advice, his negotiating skills and above all his after-sales service.

 Real estate agents who, in addition to their brokerage activities, also maintain their own property management company or a rental agency are usually the first choice for the buyer, as this ensures the subsequent marketing and management of the property on a permanent basis.
 Brokers with their own rental agency or brokers who work closely with a local rental agency can give you reliable recommendations as to which property can and cannot be marketed well.
-I market a large number of upscale and luxury vacation homes with above-average occupancy rates and an impressive track record.
+"NMB Real Estate and Vacation Rentals" markets a large number of upscale and luxury vacation homes with above-average occupancy rates and an impressive track record.